olyagpl/spring-boot-webserver/README.md

 Jlink, or `jlink`, is a tool that generates a custom Java runtime image that contains only the platform modules that are required for your application.
 This is one of the approaches to create cloud native applications introduced in Java 11.

-The script _build-jlink-runner.sh_ that runs `docker build` using the _Dockerfile.distroless-java-base.jlink_.
+The script _build-jlink.sh_ that runs `docker build` using the _Dockerfile.distroless-java-base.jlink_.
 The Dockerfile contains a multistage build: first it generates a Jlink custom runtime on a full JDK; then copies the runtime image folder along with static website pages into a Java base container image, and sets the entrypoint.

 The application does not have to be modular, but you need to figure out which modules the application depends on to be able to `jlink` it.